epomatti/aws-glue-athena/README.md

 Once ready, enter the Glue Studio and test the connector to the RDS database.

+## Glue

 Connect to the Jumpbox VM using SSM and apply the [`prepare-database.sql`](./prepare-database.sql) file to generate the data.

-Run the Crawler from the Glue console.
+Run the Crawler from the Glue console to feed the catalog.